appdev1307/code-codegen-aosp-llm-based/README.md

 ## Key Design Decisions

 - **HIDL exclusion in RAG corpus:** The AOSP source tree contains both HIDL (Android 12/13) and AIDL (Android 14) Vehicle HAL implementations.
 Without filtering, the RAG retriever returns HIDL examples that outnumber AIDL examples in simplicity, causing the LLM to generate legacy `#include <hidl/Status.h>` and `vehicle/2.0/IVehicle.h` patterns that don't compile in Android 14.
 The indexer now excludes all `/2.0/`, `/1.0/`, `V2_0`, and `/hidl/` paths, ensuring only AIDL-compatible patterns are retrieved.
+- **Version-pinned RAG corpus:** The RAG source must be cloned with the same tag (`android-14.0.0_r75`) as the AOSP build tree.
+Mismatched versions cause the LLM to generate patterns (Android.bp `srcs` lists, API freeze hashes, AIDL module structure) that don't match the build system's expectations.
 - **Additive vs replacement AIDL:** C1/C2 (without RAG) generate replacement AIDL files that overwrite existing AOSP interfaces and break dependency chains.
 C3/C4 (with RAG) generate additive files that complement existing code — a direct result of RAG context showing what already exists in the AOSP tree.
-- **Automated AOSP 14 fixes:** `apply_aosp14_fixes.sh` handles systematic integration gaps (vendor:true, SELinux type declarations, AIDL package format) that are predictable and automatable rather than code quality issues.
+- **Automated AOSP 14 fixes:** `apply_aosp14_fixes.sh` handles systematic integration gaps (vendor:true, SELinux type declarations) that are predictable and automatable rather than code quality issues.

 ## License